-14. Provide a summary of the estimated cost of compliance with the rule.
-Specifically, please do the following:
+- 14. Provide a summary of the estimated cost of compliance with the rule.
+Specifically, please do the following: - a.
+Identify the scope of the impacted business community;

 The scope of the business community impacted by the adoption of Ohio Adm.Code Chapter 4901:1-6 includes regulated telephone companies and their customers.